 The research question is required to be framed in such a way so that it clarifies the problem to be focussed in the study along with the particular population and outcomes.
 In framing the research question in this study, the PEO framework tool is to be used.
 This is because it allows the researcher to analyse likelihood or prognosis of clinical problem which has occurred due to presence of existing condition (Verhoeven et al. 2019).
 Thus, using this tool in the study, the focus can be created on identifying the prevalence or likelihood of depression among the children of 13-17 years in London due to any pre-existing condition.
 The PEO framework stands for population, exposure and outcome.
 The population is referred to people or patients and family members to be focussed in the study which are to be influenced by the identified problem in the research (Doody and Bailey, 2016).
 The exposure refers to the illness or problematic condition that is to be focussed in the study.
 The outcome is referred as the interest of the research to be accessed through the execution of the study (Dillane and Doody, 2019).
 Thus, based on the characteristics the formulated research question is: How prevalent is depression between boys and girls aged 13-17 years in London?

 Depression is referred to the mood disorder which is able to impact an individual’s daily performance in life and it is regarded as one of the common mental health problem suffered by people in the UK.
 This is evident as nearly 1 in 6 people in the UK are mentioned to experience common mental health issue such as depression, stress, anxiety and others in a single week (mentalhealth.org.uk, 2018).
-Moreover, it is mentioned that in England, UK nearly 4-10% of people are probable to suffer from depression in their lifetime (digital.nhs.uk, 2018).
+Moreover, it is mentioned that in England, UK nearly 4-10% of people are probable to suffer from depression in their lifetime, highlighting the importance of psychology dissertation help in understanding and addressing these issues (digital.nhs.uk, 2018).
 The depression rate is seen to higher among the youth and the adolescent that is evident from the statistics where children as young as 12 years to adults of 25 years are found to be more vulnerable to face depression as one of the major mental health problems in lifetime (mentalhealth.org.uk, 2018).
 The condition indicated that prevalence of depression among the children and adults in England, UK is high and effective examination is to be made to understand its extent of influence and prevalence on the population.
 Thus, the study is developed where aim of the study along with the objectives are to be clarified in relation to adolescent depression in London which is the largest city and capital of England.
 Moreover, the methodology and the way ethics will be managed are to be discussed.
 Further, a reflection through critical analysis of the experience in executing the study is to be mentioned.

 Adolescent depression is the mood disorder experienced by the children below 18 years and it is not in any other way different from adult depression.
 However, the symptoms of the depression may be manifested in adolescent in different ways that are apart from adults because of the different developmental as well as social challenges faced by the teenagers (Dardas et al. 2018).
 The emotional symptoms of adolescent depression include feeling of worthlessness and guilt, trouble concentrating on making decisions, irritability, lack of interest, extreme sensitivity and others.
 The persistent adolescent depression is seen to lead children in developing suicidal thoughts and cause self-harm (Dardas et al. 2017).
 The behavioural changes seen among adolescent due to depression include hindrance in remembering information, restlessness, insomnia, loss of appetite, social isolation, substance abuse, tiredness and others.
 The exact diagnosis of adolescent depression is difficult as it is hard to analyse difference between normal and improper reactions of the teenagers (Asad et al. 2017).